-In line with the Government of Malawi’s increased focus on decentralization in the MGDS-III, through this pillar, UNICEF Malawi will contribute to supporting decentralized structures at district and sub-district levels to respond to the strategic and practical needs of children and their communities.
-At the same time, UNICEF Malawi will support upstream work at the national and district levels which includes strengthening government capacity to ensure effective policy implementation, standards-setting, evidence-based planning, budgeting and development of robust service delivery institutional frameworks.
+In line with the Government of Malawi’s increased focus on decentralization in the Malawi Growth and Development Strategy (MGDS-III), UNICEF Malawi will contribute to supporting decentralized structures at district and sub-district levels to respond to the strategic and practical needs of children and their communities.
+At the same time, UNICEF Malawi will support policy work to strengthen government capacity for effective policy implementation, standards-setting, evidence-based planning, budgeting, and development of robust service delivery institutional frameworks.
 Delivery platforms to reach households and communities will be coordinated by district councils under the Ministry of Local Government and Rural Development.

 Substantial investment is required to end harmful social norms and help end the silence around traditional practices that negatively impact children.
 UNICEF Malawi will address these issues as a matter of priority by implementing programmes to help achieve positive social and behavioural change in the lives of children at the household and community level.
-Programmes will utilize behaviour and social change communication strategies, and facilitate community engagement and empowerment in support of positive behaviours that address key issues impacting children, such as child marriage and harmful practices.
+Programmes will utilize behaviour and social change communication strategies and facilitate community engagement and empowerment in support of positive behaviours that address key issues impacting children, such as child marriage.

-Support for the review and analysis of social service spending for child-focused sectors, in terms of size and composition, and public dissemination of budgets, aims to foster social accountability and transparency of public financial management processes at both national and district levels, and make local government budgets and systems work better for children.
-UNICEF Malawi will help strengthen community voices and engagement with local governments using social accountability tools and platforms, such as Bwalo, that also educate communities and support their claim-making capabilities.
+UNICEF is supporting the review and analysis of spending for child-focused sectors, in terms of size and composition, and public dissemination of budgets.
+The aim is to foster social accountability and transparency of public financial management processes at both national and district levels and make local government budgets and systems work better for children.
+UNICEF Malawi will help strengthen community voices and engagement with local governments using social accountability tools and platforms, such as Bwalo, that also educate communities and improve their capacity to question the availability and quality of services and demand better.
 Combining these efforts with readily accessible information on which services are available will enable communities to hold duty bearers accountable.